linkedin/rest.li/pdl_syntax.md

 ## Record Type
-Records contain any number of fields, which can be primitive types, enums, unions, maps and arrays.
+Records contain any number of fields, which can be primitive types, enums, unions, maps arrays or other records.

 A basic record type can contain a few fields.